INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/Module 1 - Understanding the Basics/3 - Mining Rewards.md

 ## **Centralization Risk**

-- Reduced profitability may drive smaller miners out of the market, concentrating power in the hands of large, well-capitalized entities.
+- Reduced profitability may drive smaller miners out of the market, concentrating power in the hands of large, well-funded entities.
 - This centralization undermines the decentralization ethos of blockchain networks and poses security risks.

 ---